17 Easiest Foods to Grow at Home

 Fill a Windowsill with Herbs

 An herb garden makes a thoughtful gift for a housebound friend, or a fun and easy growing project you can enjoy without leaving home.
 This garden comes with a reusable seven-gallon grow bag, compost, soil and plant nutrients.
 It also features a “Grow Pro” membership that includes support from gardening experts, weather alerts, watering and harvesting tips and more.
 You’ll also get an email code so you can have four to six well-rooted plants selected for your growing region shipped to you.
 Although the types of herbs will vary, you might receive basil to make into pesto, mint to steep for tea, or dill to add flavor to homemade pickles.
-So many herbs are easy to grow you may not want to stop.

 Grow a Bagful of Potatoes